magnesiumdreamz/openmw-zink-dlss5-kit/README.md

 [Watch the OpenMW DLSS 5 video demonstration on YouTube](https://www.youtube.com/watch?v=XIfJCVSPQsg).

-These screenshots show the running RTX 3090 implementation in an interior scene:
+These screenshots show my running RTX 3090 implementation in an interior scene:

 ![OpenMW DLSS 5 interior scene with a character, candles, and an open book](docs/images/openmw-dlss5-interior-candles.png)